-Staycations can sometimes even be more fun than vacations.
-Staying close to home can save you money, take the pressure off, and allow you to relax more.
+Staycations can even be more fun than regular vacations.
+Staying close to home can save you money, take the pressure off planning an elaborate route, and allow you to relax more.
 In our busy lives, a staycation allows you to take time off work without tapping into all your vacation days.
 It can really offer the break that you need with little time and effort.

-RV staycations are even better because you can leave home, but bring the comforts of home with you.
-Getting out of your home will keep you from being tempted to do chores, and being in the RV will allow you to bring whatever it is you need to relax and be comfortable.
+RV staycations are even better because you can leave home while bringing some of your residential comforts with you.
+Getting away from home removes the temptation to do chores or housekeeping, and being in an RV allows you to bring along whatever you need to relax and be comfortable.

 Whether you rent or use your own RV, planning is what will make your staycation perfect.
-Here are tips for making the most out of an RV staycation:
+Here are tips for making the most out of an RV staycation in your hometown:

 Pick a Theme

-Determining what you want to get out of your staycation will help you plan activities and set your expectations.
-Do you want serenity or outdoor adventures that get your blood pumping?
+Determine what you want to get out of your staycation and create expectations before you plan activities.
+Do you want peace and serenity or outdoor adventures that get your blood pumping?
 Is your ideal backdrop a cityscape or a more remote setting?

 Splurge a Little

-Think about what you’re saving by staying in town and allow yourself a few splurges.
-Maybe you go out for a nice dinner, or treat yourself to a spa day, or take the kids parasailing for their first time.
+Think about what you’re saving by staying in town and allow yourself a few indulgences.
+Maybe go out for a nice dinner, treat yourself to a spa day, or take the kids parasailing for their first time.

-You can even make your RV feel like a hotel or retreat—buy flowers, new linens, or get some fancier food than you typically get, and “spruce things up” a bit.
+You can even make your RV feel like a hotel or retreat—buy flowers, new linens, or get some fancier food than you typically get and make the RV feel like a retreat.

 Act Like a Tourist